akmn35/new.dist/README.md

 #> [1] 0.4123689
 ```

-`pomd` Distribution function for on the muth distribution with alpha
+`pomd` Distribution function for the muth distribution with alpha
 parameters.

 ``` r